-Michael has been Musical Director for a diverse range of productions, including The Phantom Of The Opera (Her Majesty’s), Les Misérables (Palace), The Producers (Drury Lane), The Pajama Game (Shaftesbury), Jerry Springer – The Opera (Cambridge Theatre & BBC TV), Monty Python's Spamalot (Palace), Doctor Dolittle (Apollo), Aspects Of Love (Ireland), Grease (Ljubljana) Evita (Oslo), Happy End (Royal Academy of Music), UK tours of The Sound Of Music, Grease and Les Misérables.
+Michael has been Musical Director for a diverse range of productions, including The Phantom Of The Opera (Her Majesty’s), Les Misérables (Palace), The Producers (Drury Lane), The Pajama Game (Shaftesbury), Jerry Springer – The Opera (Cambridge Theatre & BBC TV), Monty Python's Spamalot (Palace), Doctor Dolittle (Apollo), Cats (Hong Kong), Aspects Of Love (Ireland), Grease (Ljubljana) Evita (Oslo), Happy End (Royal Academy of Music), UK tours of The Sound Of Music, Grease and Les Misérables.
 He was the Assistant Musical Director for Cats (UK Tour), and Miss Saigon (Drury Lane).
-He was Musical Director and Orchestrator for Company (Union) and for the new musical tribute Judy & Liza.
+He was Musical Director and conductor for The Sound of Music - Live broadcast on ITV.

 He has been Musical Supervisor for The Drowsy Chaperone (Gatehouse), and the acclaimed All Male Gilbert & Sullivan productions of Iolanthe (Wilton's Music Hall); Patience and H.M.S.
 Pinafore (UK Tour); The Pirates of Penzance (Australian Tour/Sydney Theatre).